UNBOUND-CONTROL(8) Unbound UNBOUND-CONTROL(8)

 local_data RR data...

 Add new local data, the given resource record.
-Like local-data
+Like local-data:

-with the same name as this record.
+same name as this record.

 local_data_remove name